adrianopaonessa/adrianopaonessa/README.md

 ---

 ## 📂 My projects
+* 🧰 **Completed projects:**
+  * [Generatore Bollettini] (Private repository) - is a web application that allows you to generate postal slips 123 and divide them into installments.
+  * [Roulette Scalfaro Old] (Private repository) - (OLD VERSION) is a web application that features a random number generator.
+It is named after a school called Ercolino Scalfaro, giving it a roulette-style appearance.
+The application is used to call a random student to the teacher's desk during lessons to ask him questions.

 * 🛠️ **I'm working on:**
   * [Roulette Scalfaro] (Private repository) - is a web application that features a random number generator.
 It is named after a school called Ercolino Scalfaro, giving it a roulette-style appearance.
 The application is used to call a random student to the teacher's desk during lessons to ask him questions.